 Mics and mic stands put undesirable shadows on faces – or even worse, get in the way of faces.
 Mics work best when used in front of the face.
 Faces are typically also lit from the front.
 Thus, shadows are a problem.
 At least the artist will likely stay in place when using a mic stand.

 Performers will look away from you – most of the time.

-Rock concerts are typically highly creative events - be creative in your capturing of it.
-Your white balance will likely be also-creative as the lighting color can vary wildly - from second to second.
-And full-spectrum white light is often not considered creative by the entertainment industry.
+Rock concerts are typically highly creative events – be creative in your capturing of it.
+Your white balance will likely be also-creative as the lighting color can vary wildly – from second to second.
+Shoot in your camera's high speed continuous shooting mode.
+Full-spectrum white light is often not considered creative by the entertainment industry.

-Light levels at a concert are often completely different - from second to second.
+Light levels at a concert are often completely different – from second to second.
 AE is challenged in the dark environment.
-Shooting in M mode is my choice, but is still extremely challenging.
-And then a spot light hits directly into your lens resulting is the strongest (I mean most-creative) lens flare you have ever seen.
+When the spot light hits directly into your lens, your lens will show is flare-proneness, the strongest (I mean most-creative) lens flare it is capable of.